oguzturker8/Queen-s-Attack-II-HackerRank/README.md

 - del | Total deleted cells number which is blocked by obstacles.
 - mid | Middle value of n x n matrix.
 - rank | Rank describes the obstacles' distance to mid.
 - xEyB contains the obstacle's y-axis.
-Obstacle's y-axis is greater than Queen's one when both x-axis are same.
+Obstacle's y-axis is greater than Queen's one when both x-axises are same.
 - xEyK contains the obstacle's y-axis.
-Obstacle's y-axis is less than Queen's one when both x-axis are same.
+Obstacle's y-axis is less than Queen's one when both x-axises are same.
 - xKyE contains the obstacle's x-axis.
-Obstacle's x-axis is less than Queen's one when both y-axis are same.
+Obstacle's x-axis is less than Queen's one when both y-axises are same.
 - xByE contains the obstacle's x-axis.
-Obstacle's x-axis is greater than Queen's one when both y-axis are same.
+Obstacle's x-axis is greater than Queen's one when both y-axises are same.
 - xKyKx contains the bottom-left obstacle's x-axis.
 - xKyKy contains the bottom-left obstacle's y-axis.
 - xKyBx contains the top-left obstacle's x-axis.